Municipality of Videm

 The Municipality of Videm ([ˈʋiːdəm]) is a municipality in Slovenia.
 It includes part of the flatlands south of Ptuj and extends beyond the Dravinja River into the Haloze Hills to the south.
 The area belongs to the traditional region of Styria.
 It is now included in the Drava Statistical Region.
 The administrative centre of the municipality is the settlement of Videm pri Ptuju.
+It borders Croatia.

 Settlements

 In addition to the town of Videm pri Ptuju, the municipality also includes the following settlements: